nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 **Be extremely careful when making any changes to the data file!**<br>
-If any of your changes to the data file causes FAST to be unable to read the data file, FAST **will discard all data** and start with an empty data file on the next run!
+If any of your changes to the data file causes FAST to be unable to read the data file, FAST will start with an empty data file on the next run!
 </div>